top of page

 Dry Lauching a Skiff

-This type of trailer sets lower, uses a drop axle and usually has more rollers mounted so one can push her off and then jump onboard.
+This type of trailer is set lower, uses a drop axle, and usually has more rollers mounted so one can push her off and then jump onboard.
 Ramlin and my personal favorite AmeraTrail (more on them later) design and build some awesome trailers with the dry launch intent in mind.

 Open trailer bunk carpet